 Former OAT patient Chereece Keewatin of VANDU, who lost her battle to opioid use disorder in March 2019, reported experiencing opioid withdrawal symptoms while taking Methadose™.
+Her photo is used with her permission.

 Working collaboratively to find the right medicine for OAT patients